 A long time ago, after a disappointing personal failure, someone told me: “Steve, there are no failures, there are only results.
 Sometimes you get what you want, and sometimes you get what you need—specifically, information about how to get what you want.
 Both results are helpful.”
 This changed my whole attitude on life.
-Instead of becoming emotionally distraught about failure, I turned it around, and starting seeing it as a something valuable—information about what I need to do differently the next time.
+Instead of becoming emotionally distraught about failure, I turned it around and start seeing it as something valuable—information about what I need to do the next time differently.

-Having a formalized procedure for product failures can go a long way in helping the team embrace the idea that the failure is an opportunity to learn and act which will create positive results in the future.
-Having a formalized product failure procedure normalizes the inevitable failure and provides a constructive mechanism for change.
+Having a formalized procedure for product failures can go a long way in helping the team embrace the idea that the fault is an opportunity to learn and act, which will create positive results in the future.
+Having a formalized product failure procedure normalizes the inevitable failure and provides an effective mechanism for change.

 What should this process be?
 Of course, each company is different, but keep in mind the following four key areas:

 It’s essential to understand all the circumstances of the failure.
 Collect as much information as is practical.
 Details are crucial to be able to reproduce the crash in the lab.
 Avoid jumping to early conclusions before all the data has been collected.

 Why did it go wrong: